sveltia/sveltia-cms/README.md

   - A single file can be used for more than one item in a file collection[^127].
 - User interface
   - The collection list displays the number of items in each collection.
+  - Users can select multiple entries and delete them at once.
   - In an entry summary, basic Markdown syntax used in the title, including bold, italic and code, are parsed as Markdown.
 HTML character references (entities) are also parsed properly[^69].
   - If you update an entry field that appears in the collection’s `summary`, such as `title`, the entry list displays an updated summary after you save the entry.
   - If entries don’t have an Image field for thumbnails, the entry list will only be displayed in list view, because it doesn’t make sense to show grid view[^143].